Adaptive Persona Development

 As Needs Change, So Should Your Personas

 We’ve been asked a number of times why Adaptive Personas are such an important part of our strategic marketing process.
 We get it—you’ve probably seen a million personas pitched to you by three or four different agencies—and if you can just get in front of them, your leads and sales will go through the roof.
-The process probably looked something like this:

-- Typical day in the life
+- You discussed typical day in the life

-- Pain points, challenges, and goals
+- You identified pain points, challenges, and goals

 We have two challenges with these types of personas.
 Part of the problem is that often times, personas are treated as static “caught in a moment” snapshots of an ideal buyer.
-But times change.
+But, times change.
 Context changes.
 You’re often dealing with markets that are comprised of only a handful of buyers—and the photo with a few bullets of demographic information just isn’t cutting it.
-So personas are often discounted, or disregarded entirely, rendering them—and their associated marketing strategies, programs and tactics—all but useless.
+So personas are often discounted, or disregarded entirely, rendering them—and their associated marketing strategies, programs, and tactics—all but useless.
 The second problem is that we don’t actually have the most important piece of data we need to capture the persona when they need us.